<<Previous | Story Intro | Return to Stories | Next >>

 The klaxons went silent as the event horizon collapsed.
 Five gurneys were pushed toward the elevator.
 Janet was racing between each, flashing her penlight into eyes opened by lifting eyelids.
 Finding the reactions of each to be similar.
 Checking pulse and respiration and blood pressure.
 Scrambling to locate any wounds that could explain the reason why the members of SG-1 were unconscious and completely unresponsive.

 General Hammond watched the scene with a frown on his face, then turned to the team that had located the missing SG-1.
-"You reported that they were lying on the floor of what appeared to be a temple?"
+"You reported that they were laying on the floor of what appeared to be a temple?"

 "Yes, sir," Ferretti replied.
 "Looked like they'd just dropped.
 Don't know how or why.
 There weren't any signs of struggle, no blood that we could see.
 They still had their packs on and P-90s in their hands."